Andro87/Andro87/README.md

 ### Hi <img src="https://media4.giphy.com/media/hof5uMY0nBwxyjY9S2/200w.webp" width="40">, my name is ***Giusy***.

-I'm  a self-taught developer, who loves to learn new skills and face new challenges.
+I'm  a self-taught developer who loves to learn new skills and face new challenges.
 I'm looking for new opportunities to improve even further.

 ### I code with: